tal-gerbi/cs-for-leetcode-interviews/README.md

     - A few words about the approach I have chosen
     - Complexity analysis (both in terms of time and space)
     - The actual implementation
-3. Tests for each of the solutions (only the examples provided by Leetcode are tested)
+3. Tests for each of the solutions (only the examples provided by LeetCode are tested)

 The organization of this project